logo

 If you have a corn or callus, do not attempt to remove it.
 Please make an appointment with a podiatrist to have them take care of it safely.

-You can also speak to the Advanced Ankle and Foot Center staff to check if additional steps are needed to help manage pre-diabetes or diabetes.
+You can also speak to the Advanced Ankle & Foot Center staff to check if additional steps are needed to help manage pre-diabetes or diabetes.

 If you or a loved one has diabetes, ensuring your feet are healthy is essential.
-Call Advanced Ankle and Foot Center to schedule an appointment, or request one online.
+Call Advanced Ankle & Foot Center to schedule an appointment, or request one online.